happycube/ld-decode/README.md

 ## Install A RF Tap

+[Hardware Installation Guide]() Goes over the install steps for VHS Decks to Sony 8mm camcorders.

-If you want to still use live playback or are using lower signal decks adding an 10uf (3.3uf to 100uf range works fine as well) capacitor to the test point or amplifier can stop dropouts and improve signal level, avoiding dropouts.
+If you want to still use live playback or are using lower signal decks adding an 10uf (3.3uf to 100uf range) capacitor to the test point or amplifier can stop dropouts and improve signal level, avoiding dropouts.

-Center is Signal, Outer is Ground, this goes for jacks and for coaxial cable.
+Center is Signal, Outer is Ground, this goes for jacks and for coaxial cable in genaral.

 The Negative leg (shorter) goes on test/signal point, Positive leg (longer) on cable to connector/probe

 While type and voltage does not matter much its best to use new/tested capacitors.

 ## Notes:

 **Note** We use Aliexpress links for wide availability globally, but local venders are a thing.